Accounts Receivable Collection Procedures

 As a freelance bookkeeper, I learned the hard way that I am not a bank or finance company.
 This is going to be a hard story to share ... it kind of makes me feel like you are seeing in me in my underwear :0( ... but I'm taking a deep breath and here I go.

-Business lawyer Nina Kaufman has a guide that shows you how to train your clients to pay ... if you have a large accounts receivable balances over 90 days.
-You can find more information at askthebusinesslawyer.com/train-clients-to-pay-teleclass .
+Business lawyer Nina Kaufman has an article that explains you how to train your clients to pay.
+You can find more information at https://askthebusinesslawyer.com/clients-pay-on-time/.
+This article is also worth reading: https://askthebusinesslawyer.com/7-steps-to-minimizing-your-slow-paying-client-list/ .

 My Sob Story